 We didn’t like being insulated from Ecuadorians anyway.
 After all, that’s why we’d moved there, to experience the culture!
 So despite other expats’ why-would-you-want-to-live there opinions and advice, we decided to move to El Centro.

 We had dreamed of living among Ecuadorians and wanted to shop where they shopped.
 And besides, we had never lived in a UNESCO site before.
 For us, it was a good decision—but your mileage may vary.

 - When viewing apartments, it is smart to have a local Ecuadorian with you (for translating and to avoid getting ripped off).
 You may also want a friend to accompany you (for safety concerns).

 - If you find a great apartment at a fabulous rate, you must decide quickly.
 Low priced rentals get snapped up quickly.

 - It is advisable to get receipts for all transactions with your landlord, in case a dispute ever arises.

 - It is always best to get a written lease agreement, just to have something on paper.
 Insist, if you must.
 Likewise, always get a receipt for your deposit (usually one month’s rent) and every rental payment.

 - Make sure the landlord includes things like cooking pots, towels, shower curtains and dishes.
 You shouldn’t have to spend money buying necessities for a furnished apartment, especially if you will not want to keep it when you leave.
 Be insistent on having everything you think you should before making a deal.
 It’s also fine to negotiate for everything you think you will need before making a deal.

-- Speaking of “furnished,” the sheets in Ecuador are horrible quality; no matter what the label says, they will pill within a few weeks.
+ⓘ TIP: Speaking of “furnished,” the sheets in Ecuador are of absolutely horrible quality!
+No matter what the label says, they will pill within a few weeks.
 If you can manage it, bring a set of sheets from home.
 Same tip if you like fluffy towels.

 Did this help?